crosslandwa/push-wrapper/README.md

 // X, Y values: 1 -> 8
 // where x[1].y[1] is the bottom left pad, and x[8].y[8] is the top-right
+// select[X] elements represent the row of buttons immediately above the grid pads

 // note can reference pads by x.y or y.x, i.e. these are equivalent
 push.grid.x[1].y[7].led_on();